 JUMPS / TURNS & TECHNIQUE CLASSES

 Ballet is a beautiful incredibly athletic art form that has been amazing audiences for centuries.
-It is a disciplined form of dance that strives for perfection while exuding elegance, grace and control.
-Ballet class is the study of body positions, awareness and alignment.
+It is a disciplined form of dance that strives for perfection while exuding elegance, grace, and control.
+Ballet class aids dancers in developing body awareness and alignment to maximize their movements.
 It is a poised style of dance that incorporates the foundational techniques for many other dance forms and is highly suggested as a base to be taken before and during further dance training.
-This genre of dance is very hard to master and requires much practice but is endlessly beneficial.
-Dancers will work to improve posture and flexibility.
-They will concentrate on pointing their feet, strengthening ankles, understanding and increasing turn out, using their plie’, learning to stretch fully through their extensions will keeping their joints supported etc.
+This genre of dance is difficult to master as it requires much practice and dedication but is endlessly beneficial.
+Dancers will work to improve posture, flexibility, gain strength, and knowledge of ballet technique.

-This class gives a student’s dance education concrete meaning by providing specific goals to work towards and milestones to attain with a focus on developing a higher level of understanding of the mechanics and technique of dance.
+This class provides an education in various styles of partner dance with specific goals to work towards and milestones to attain with a focus on developing a higher level of understanding of the mechanics and technique of dance.

 BROADWAY & MUSICAL THEATER CLASSES